Betty-Services/share-app/soundNotification/README.md

 # Sound notification component

 This component allows you to trigger a sound notification with the use of an interaction.
-For exmaple on a button click. a form submit or any other interaction that is availible.
+For exmaple on a button click, a form submit or any other interaction that is availible within the pagebuilder.

 # How to use